 If you're calling for information and advice, you'll either be given that information or given contact details of other agencies who'll be able to help.
-You can also find information and advice in the prevention and help to live at home sections.
+You can also find help in our information and advice and help to live at home sections.

 If the customer care assistant thinks that your social care needs can be met by simple services, they'll work with you to arrange this.
 For instance, if there's any equipment available to help you, such as grab handles or rails.

 If the customer care assistant identifies you as vulnerable or potentially eligible for social care support, you'll be referred for a community care assessment.
 The assessment will be undertaken face-to-face by one of our social workers.

 If you're unable to conduct a telephone assessment we'll work with you to find a more suitable way.
 You can either ask someone you trust to contact us on your behalf or you can email: firstname.lastname@example.org or contact us by text: 86555.

 Call us to protect vulnerable people

 We're working to protect people who may be vulnerable because of their age, an illness, mental incapacity or a disability.
 If you are worried about the safety of an adult please Call Derbyshire tel: 01629 533190 or visit the Derbyshire Safeguarding Adults website.